Pau1Atr80s/FINTECH-Challenge-14-Algorithmic-Trading/Instructions/FINAL README.md

 *Did this new model perform better or worse than the tuned trading algorithm?*

-- The Logistic Regression model did perform better through the given time period.
+- The Logistic Regression model did, in fact, perform better through the given time period.
+Though, as I lay out in the summary evaluation report below, the Logistic Regression model's stumble in early 2021 points towards worse future performance than the tuned trading algorithm.

 <br>
 <br>